SAFE: An LLM-as-Verifier Framework for Evidence-Grounded Multi-Hop Reasoning: Appendix

-~ In this section, we provide a qualitative analysis by examining a representative instance where the self-feedback baseline fails, whereas our proposed framework successfully arrives at the correct answer.
-This comparison highlights the effectiveness of our methodology in accurately detecting and rectifying reasoning errors in inference-time, faithfully fulfilling query requirements, and ensuring the precise utilization of information from the provided passages.
+In this section, we provide qualitative case studies comparing \ours{} with the self-verification baseline.
+These examples illustrate how an external stepwise verifier can detect unsupported reasoning steps, provide diagnostic and actionable guidance, and help the generator remain grounded in the provided passages during generation.

-Table~\ref{tab:qualitative_comparison} demonstrates our model's robustness against lexical distractors.
-While the self-feedback baseline is misled by the term "Eden" in Passage 1 due to lexical overlap bias, our model correctly identifies the factual contradiction using Passage 10.
-By distinguishing the hamlet "Eden" from the entity "Lake Eden," our framework ensures the reasoning remains grounded in the correct evidence.
-This highlights its superior ability in entity disambiguation and filtering irrelevant context.
+Table~\ref{tab:qualitative_comparison} shows a case involving lexical distractors.
+The self-verification baseline is misled by lexical overlap with the term ``Eden'' in Passage 1.
+However, the relevant entity in the question is ``Lake Eden,'' which is supported by different evidence in Passage 10. \ours{} identifies this mismatch and guides the generator away from the incorrect entity.
+By distinguishing the hamlet ``Eden'' from the target entity ``Lake Eden,'' \ours{} keeps the reasoning process grounded in the correct evidence.

-Furthermore, our approach addresses structural logic gaps that extend beyond surface-level terminology.
-As illustrated in Table~\ref{tab:premature_attribution_appendix}, the self-feedback exhibits a typical failure mode in multi-hop reasoning, characterized by Premature Attribution.
-Specifically, in Step 1, the generator jumps directly to extracting a death date without first establishing the link between the film and the director.
-This initial error triggers a cascade of implicit assumptions, eventually causing the model to lose track of the query's primary constraint—identifying a \textit{film title}.
-Consequently, it outputs the director's name instead, failing the task despite having access to all relevant passages.
+Table~\ref{tab:premature_attribution_appendix} illustrates a structural reasoning failure caused by premature attribution.
+In this example, the self-verification baseline jumps directly to extracting a death date without first establishing the required link between the film and the director.
+This early unsupported step leads to a chain of implicit assumptions and causes the model to lose track of the question's main constraint, which is to identify a \textit{film title}.
+As a result, the model outputs the director's name instead, even though the relevant passages are available.

-In contrast, our feedback model prevents this cascading error by monitoring the reasoning trace at each step to identify missing links and forcing real-time refinement.
-By intervening as early as Step 1, the model ensures that each subsequent step is built on a verified foundation.
-Moreover, by providing explicit guidance in the final stages—specifying that the final answer must be a <film\_title>—our framework ensures that the entire reasoning process remains strictly aligned with the question’s specific requirements.
+In contrast, \ours{} detects the missing link at the first step and provides guidance for revising the reasoning path.
+By correcting this early unsupported step, \ours{} helps ensure that later steps are built on evidence-grounded reasoning.
+In the final stage, the verifier also provides guidance that the answer should be a \textit{film title}, keeping the reasoning process aligned with the question requirement.